 Having climbed for about 14 hours and seen virtually no one, it seems odd to victoriously crest the summit of Mount Washington, only to find vast numbers of people who have come by car and train jostling for the view from the top!

-Travel, and hence interaction between different peoples is surely, overwhelmingly, a good thing from many viewpoints, particularly in avoidance of conflict due to knowledge and affinity.
+Travel, and hence interaction and friendships between different peoples is surely, overwhelmingly, a good thing from many viewpoints.

 Had mass tourism been around, World War 1 would likely not have happened!